-A: I’ve learned from other expats (from various countries) that their children really missed their friends, their lives and the change itself was their biggest challenge.
+A: I’ve learned from other expats (from various countries) that their children really missed their friends and their lives, and the change itself was their biggest challenge.
 I think it’s important for them to stay in contact via social media, video chat, etc. with those friends and family back home, especially during the transitional time.
 They need a space to observe their changes and make comparisons, which can’t always be with the parents because at times that can be a conflict of interest.

 Keep your home environment positive and stable.
-Develop a new schedule and system and be consistent.
-Be sensitive and supportive towards the transition and encourage your kids to be patient and to seek out new social experiences.
+Develop a new schedule and system, and be consistent.
+Be sensitive and supportive towards the transition, and encourage your kids to be patient and to seek out new social experiences.
 If humans are adaptable, kids are doubly so, but they must be modelled and directed.
-So keep your own attitude in check, look at each new experience as what it is and nothing more, and your kids should follow suit.
+So keep your own attitude in check, look at each new experience for what it is and nothing more, and your kids should follow suit.

 Q: What are the schools like, any particular suggestions?

 A: Choose private.
 I don’t know one expat, and not many Chileans, whose children are in public school.
-In Chile, public school is mainly for the poor.
+In Chile, public schools are mainly for the poor.

 Q: Is there any other advice you would like to offer new expat arrivals?

 A: Don’t come down if your work contract is for much less than CLP 1 million monthly, and with a trailing spouse and family, make that 2 million.
 Likewise, you will save money by paying the luggage differential bringing clothes, linens and small electronics and appliances, and even some HBA products.
 (I stock up at The Body Shop every time I go home).
 You can bring a shipping container for about 1,000 USD if you already have furniture, but rewire appliances for the Chilean voltage.
 I have burned several electronics with the wrong adapter!